liesandchaos/liesandchaos/README.md

 ㅤㅤㅤㅤㅤi have diagnosed combined (= my spine is in the shape of an s) mild scoliosis so i have backpain sometimes and i have to wear a medical corset/brace to sleep,, idm questions if ure curious about scoliosis!

+ㅤㅤㅤi'm a moderator for like two discord servers so half the time i'm offtab if i'm on pt . yh ik im a discordmod 😞

 ㅤㅤㅤㅤㅤㅤㅤㅤcheck out my [pronouns.cc](https://pronouns.cc/@liesandchaos) page for more specific info ok. hi

 # @ INFO ノ DNI LIST